top of page

 In recent decades there has been an acceleration of suburban expansion on the South West Coast of Canada, motivated by the exploitation and commodification of unceded (and ceded) Indigenous People's lands and the rampant profiteering from land as capital.
 In the case of Pender Island, since 1976, the expansion of governmental brokering, zoning and urbanizing the island has resulted in widespread animal extinctions and the degradation of the island's unique forest habitat.
 The Tree Museum therefore centres its inquiry on the locale of the Museum and the complexities that surround its (purported) 'rural' jurisdiction.

-This page is dedicated to examining the aesthetics and politics of 'rurburban' practices from various perspectives within academic disciplines and legal cases that establish 'the rights of nature' and sources of Indigenous knowledge and philosophy.
-Articles will be added over time.
+This page is dedicated to examining the aesthetics and politics of 'rurburban' aesthetics and practices from various perspectives within academic disciplines and legal cases that establish 'the rights of nature' and sources of Indigenous knowledge and philosophy.